 Certainly, it’s inevitable to have low-cost competitors.
 For that reason, sales and discounts are some good ways to entice new customers and make the old ones happy.
 However, when a potential customer you just began negotiating with requests for a discount just because your rival did, do resist the temptation!
 You provide high-quality goods and the price tag justifies the worth of the product.
 Offering discounts just because your competition did undermines the quality of your high-priced product.

 Nevertheless, if you still want to find some ways to make your customers happy, go ahead and give them a discount.
 Offer them, for example, free shipping.
 That’s just one way how to sell a high-priced product without decreasing its price tag.
 If there is no reason other than competition, provide a good reason then let your customers know about it.

 Oftentimes, it’s hard to imagine how customers will receive your high-priced product once it’s out in the market.
 A product positioning strategy is planning for how people or your customers in the market will think of your product.

-Take note, your product has a life of its own.
+Take note that your product has a life of its own.
 The only product positioning that counts is the customer’s understanding of the product.
 Therefore, your high-priced product doesn’t get that position if a customer isn’t even thinking about it.

 Avoid odd pricing